JustAGhosT/home-lab-setup/docs/networking/vpn-gateway.md

    - Test name resolution using nslookup or dig from connected clients

 4. **Split Tunneling Not Working as Expected**
-   - Verify split tunneling setting in the VPN gateway configuration
+   - Note: Split tunneling is configured client-side, not at the gateway level
    - Check client-side routing table when connected
+   - Verify VPN client configuration allows split tunneling
    - Ensure custom routes are correctly configured if needed

 ### Diagnostic Commands